UBC-Geography/computing-resources/high-performance-computing/README.md

-the linked instructions above cover running RStudio Server on the UBC ARC Sockeye cluster using Apptainer, but the instructions should be extremely similar for running on an Alliance cluster as you would just need to convert the job script from PBS to SLURM.
+the linked instructions above cover running RStudio Server on the UBC ARC Sockeye cluster using Apptainer, but the instructions should be extremely similar for running on an Alliance cluster.

 :::